Off-campus study can cost more than remaining on campus, because of differences in cost of living, airfares for study abroad, and so on. However:

 - Students who pay no tuition to Beloit College (that is, have a full scholarship or tuition exchange) may only enroll in Beloit College exchange and ISEP Exchange programs in order to have this benefit applied to study abroad.
 Check with the Accounting Office and Financial Aid if you believe this might pertain to you.

-Use the budget worksheet form to calculate the approximate costs of your program.
-Use the Budget Worksheet PDF form for calculating on paper, or the Budget Worksheet Excel form to calculate digitally.
+Use both the Off-Campus Studies Cost Sheet and the budget worksheet form to calculate the approximate costs of your program.
+Use the Budget Worksheet Excel form to itemize your costs and bring it with you to the Office of Student Financial Services to discuss how your financial aid package will apply to off-campus study.
 You must budget separately for travel to and from your program location, spending money, individual travel, and other peripheral costs.
 The Office of Financial Aid can help estimate costs.

 Other things to keep in mind: